londelec/leandcxmlman/source/sections/XMLVersionControl.rst

 number and it is not related to any other XML files.
 If particular XML file is being modified by web configuration tool, the version number is automatically incremented by 1 and modification date and time is recorded.

-Version control node must have 3 attributes :xmlref:`conf`; :xmlref:`date`; :xmlref:`time` please see the sample below.
+Version control node must have 3 attributes :ref:`xmlattr-versioncontrolconf`; :ref:`xmlattr-versioncontroldate`; :ref:`xmlattr-versioncontroltime` please see the sample below.

 .. code-block:: none

    <VersionControl conf="4" date="2014-01-18" time="10:08:09"/>

-.. _docref-VersionControlAttab:

 VersionControl attributes
 -------------------------

 .. field-list-table:: VersionControl attributes
    :class: table table-condensed table-bordered longtable
+   :name: tabid-VersionControl
    :spec: |C{0.1}|C{0.25}|S{0.65}|
    :header-rows: 1